olinkirkland/EBIDAT-Parser/README.md

 # EBIDAT-Parser
-Repo to plan and execute the parsing and formatting of data from EBIDAT's Burgendatenbank
+Repo to plan and execute the parsing and formatting of data from EBIDAT's Burgendatenbank for personal use